-It was probably 15 or 20 years ago now.
+It was probably 20 or more years ago.
 Gail and I were sitting toward the back of a crowded banquet room.
 I think it was a PLI event.
 Then Texas District President Jerry Kieschnick offered a few words at the microphone that sounded something like the words above.
-I was moved.
-Unusually moved.
-Pressed back tears (I don’t do tears.)
+I was moved…unusually moved.
+I held back tears.
+(I don’t do tears.)
 He didn’t know me.
 I didn’t know him.
 His words of gratitude connected in my soul.

-Looking back it was a time of pruning for both of us.
-Learning a greater capacity of faith in God and not our own skill sets.
-Maybe a time of pruning for our whole church.
+Looking back, I can see that it was a time of pruning for both of us.
+A time of learning a greater capacity of faith in God and not our own skill sets.
+Maybe it was a time of pruning for our whole church.

-And then a simple word from a guy who didn’t know me back then and I didn’t know him.
+And then a simple word from a guy who didn’t know me and who I didn’t know.

 Funny… I really didn’t need anyone to thank me.
 It wasn’t going to change how I showed up for work tomorrow or what I did when I got there.
 But, I think, embedded in those few words were:

 - It’s worth it.
 Remember the vision behind why you’re doing what you’re doing.

 - The Father in heaven loves you as His baptized child, season of fruitfulness or not.